 Following in the footsteps of explorers past, this is a comprehensive appreciation of Indonesia’s treasures both natural and cultural, taking in the best of Java, Borneo and Bali.
 You’ll snorkel off uninhabited islands, hike to bright-blue lakes hidden among jagged peaks and witness the sunrise over active volcanoes and jungle-cloaked temples.
 But, you’ll travel in style, with private touring and transfers included throughout, from flight hops and ferry rides to 4WD excursions and open-jeep island tours.
 Along the way, you’ll stay in the best-located accommodation, including oceanfront pool villas and a traditional houseboat, meandering deep into Borneo’s orangutan-dotted depths.

-Begin your trip in the utmost comfort with a private chauffeur transfer to the airport where you’ll be treated to exclusive, airport lounge access.
+Begin your trip in comfort with included airport lounge access.

 On touching down, a private transfer through mountains and hills will see you to your exclusive villa.
 Here, your private pool and fine-dining restaurant look up to Borobudur – the world’s largest Buddhist temple.
-For a closer look, a private guided tour will start with sunrise over this UNESCO-listed treasure.
+For a closer look, a private guided tour will introduce you to this UNESCO-listed treasure.
 Watch as its great jungle frame, 500 Buddha statues and 2,500 relief panels come to life in the early-morning glow.

 You’ll then uncover the region’s human side with a horse-drawn cart tour of a rural village and a lesson in Indonesian gamelan music before you end at a traditional kris maker to learn of the dagger’s ritualistic role in Indonesian culture.